markqvist/Sideband/README.md

 If you want to help develop this program, get in touch.

-Please check back shortly for downloadable APK files for your device.
+For downloadable APK files for your device, [go here](https://unsigned.io/sideband).